-Detentions will be managed by the teacher giving them.
-They will be recorded on Arbor under the "behaviour follow up" section.
-The detention will escalate in time and or frequency if the pupil fails to do it.
-In Upper School form tutors will monitor pupil's behaviour on Arbor.
+In Upper School form tutors should monitor pupils' behaviour on Arbor.
 Where there is a pattern of a number of detentions received they will work with the pupil, their parent and leadership to resolve the issues proactively to avoid the need for repeated detentions.